kevbradwick/fastapi-vercel-template/README.md

 Vercel does not work with [Python Poetry](https://python-poetry.org/) so a requirements file will need to be generated.
 The `deploy` make target will generate a `requirements.txt` file prior to deploying.
 This is also added to the [.gitignore](./.gitignore) file so will be ignored by source control.

+You can also deploy to prod using the `PROD` env var

+    PROD=1 make deploy

 ## Running the app locally

 The app can be started from the command line with the following command.